AndersDeath/diary2/000-current.md

 # 12 März - Dienstag - Berlin - 539 Tag der Einwanderung - Warm Sunny

 Ksusha is flying tomorrow morning.
 We are going to the airport together and then I come to the office.
 This day was very productive, I wrote some code and did a lot of interesting things.
 In the evening we went for a walk and found one cool vegan cafe whete I ate vegan duck.
 It was tasty but a little bit weird.
-Also I got an appointment for teeth CT and another appointment to a doctor.
+Also I got an appointment for teeth CT and another appointment to a doctor due to other problem.